magicgoose/simple_dr_meter/README.md

 ## TODO:

 * Release it on PyPI!
 I have no experience with that but I should probably learn how to do this.
-* More optimizations, especially for the case when tracks are in separate files.